-The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services and telematics.
-This report does not include statistics for AOL Inc., which Verizon acquired in June 2015, or Yahoo!, which Verizon acquired in June 2017.
-Yahoo! and AOL have formed Oath, which will issue a separate transparency report.
+The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, our Verizon Wireless services, telematics services, and our BlueJeans business.
+This report does not include statistics for Verizon Media Group, which will issue a separate transparency report.
+Verizon has recently agreed to sell Verizon Media Group to Apollo Global Management, and the sale is expected to close later in 2021.
+This report does not include statistics for Bluegrass Cellular, which Verizon acquired earlier this year.
+We anticipate that figures for Bluegrass Cellular will be included in our next report.